 Football at Trinity has become one of the College's most popular sports over the last few years, meaning that people of any ability have the opportunity to join in with the teams to play!
 In Trinity we have two men's teams, and a women's team which is shared with Lady Margaret Hall.
-Both teams play at Trinity's Recreation ground - a 15 minute walk from College, and have enjoyed great success across the years, with the men's 2nd team recording double promotions and a title win, the 1st team being promoted this season to the dizzying heights of JCR division 2 (out of 3), and the women's team just missing out on promotion this year to Division 1 (out of 4).
-Trinity football also regularly has social events in which the teams go out for a meal to celebrate their successes during the season - and often a pub trip after a game!
+Both teams play at Trinity's Recreation ground - a 15 minute walk from College, Both teams have also enjoyed a degree of success throughout the years.
+Trinity football social events are fun occasions where the teams go out for a meal to celebrate their successes during the season - and often a pub trip after a game!